Rare-Programmer/Text-Analyzer/README.md

 # Text-Analyzer
-A simple Text word and character counter.
+A simple word and character counter.